neo4j/neo4j/community/neo4j-blob/readme.md

 * Blob.mime2(blob: Blob): String, get minor mime type, e.g. png
 * Blob.is(blob: Blob, mimeType: String): Boolean, determine if the blob is kind of specified mime type

-These functions are registered automatically on start, so be free to use them as
+These functions are registered automatically on start, so be free to use them.